 Although Lambert has won numerous awards, what keeps her painting is not the life outside the studio, but the life inside it.
 “I just want to be the best painter I can be,” she says, and she means it, painting prolifically and covering subjects as diverse as she.
 Commissions range from landscapes to portraits.

-A former graphic designer, and illustrator from Upstate New York, Ms. Lambert has studied under Burton Silverman, Kim English, Scott Burdick, and Judy Carducci.
+A former graphic designer, and illustrator from the Finger Lakes of New York, Ms. Lambert has studied under Burton Silverman, Kim English, Scott Burdick, and Judy Carducci.
 She travels extensively in Italy and France, where she paints and visits family.
 She lives in Charleston, S.C. and has two children – Casey, a brewmaster in Tampa, and Samantha, a blogger in Paris.

 Associate Member of The Oil Painters of America

 Member of the Portrait Society of America